-Visit Panama once every two years
+1. Visit Panama once every two years

-In other words, a foreigner with Panamanian permanent residency may stay out of Panama up to 6 years.
-However, he runs the risk of having the permanent residency permit suspended.
-After 6 years, the permanent residency permit is canceled.
+In other words, an expat with Panamanian permanent residency may stay out of Panama up to six years.
+However, it is crucial to understand the potential consequences, including the suspension of the permanent residency permit.
+After the six-year mark, the permit will be canceled.

-Maintaining good ties in Panama
+2. Maintaining good ties in Panama